 General Government Portals

-GPO Access provides direct access to current editions of a wide variety of important federal government publications including the Congressional Record, United States Code, and Code of Federal Regulations.
+“Discover U.S. Government Information” Current editions of a wide variety of important federal government publications including the Congressional Record, United States Code, and the Code of Federal Regulations.

 This portal to the websites of all federal agencies is managed by the U.S. General Services Administration and provides one-stop access to online federal government resources.
 It allows the user to find government information without the need to know which agencies produce the information.
 Search by keyword or browse under “Featured Subjects”, “Interesting Topics”, branches of government, or state and local information.